altiore/tracing-tg-bot-subscriber/README.md

 fn main() {
     // TELEGRAM_USER_ID env variable in use
+    // if not specified, it will not lead any errors or warnings, but will not send messages to admin
     // Default bot tracing level is Level::ERROR
     // Default debug tracing level is Level::WARN let api = Api::new(config.bot_key());